Mendix Event Broker

 Receiving Messages from Mendix

-Add this object to your Access Policy of the AWS SQS queue if it is receiving messages from Mendix.
+Add the object below to your Access Policy of the AWS SQS queue if it is receiving messages from Mendix.

 {